HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Multi-line Strings

 For convenience, FSH also supports multi-line strings, demarcated with three double quotation marks `"""`.
 This feature allows for authors to split text over multiple lines and retain consistent indentation in the FSH file.
 When processing multi-line strings, the following approach is followed:

 * If the first line or last line contains only whitespace (including newline), discard it.
 * If another line contains only whitespace, truncate it to zero characters.
-* For all other non-whitespace lines, detect the shortest number of leading spaces and trim that from the beginning of every line.
+* For all other non-whitespace lines, detect the smallest number of leading spaces and trim that from the beginning of every line.

 For example, an author might use a multi-line string to write markdown so that the markdown can be indented inside the FSH: